 Carly is a writer/director from San Francisco who works in narrative film (mostly).
 Her work explores social performance and self-mythology.

-Steyer received her BA in Film from Stanford University, where she was awarded the Chappell Lougee Scholarship for her screenwriting work.
+Steyer received her BA in Film from Stanford University, where she was awarded the Chappell Lougee Scholarship for her screenwriting.
 She previously worked as the development assistant to director Ruben Fleischer and producer David Bernad (The White Lotus, Uncharted, Jury Duty), and directed unconventional political ads aimed at Gen Z in collaboration with a national voter turnout organization.